nhm38/ECE4960/lab3-page.md

 ![Calculations img](img/lab3/lab3-alpha-calc.png)

 I used this alpha in my code to find the pitch.
+Increasing f_c, the cutoff frequency, increases RC which in turn increases the value of alpha and makes a more aggressive low pass filter.

 ### Implementation of the Low Pass Filter